tjk213/btc-bot/README.md

 ## Distribution

-The charts are auto-updated on a monthly basis and the results are shared via e-mail.
+The charts are auto-updated on a monthly basis and the results are shared via email.
 If you would like to be added to the distribution list please send me a note at tjk213@gmail.com.

 ## Development & Contributing